Evald Ilyenkov: Conflict at the Moscow State University

+Later life and career

+In November 1953, he was accepted into the sector of dialectical materialism at the Institute of Philosophy of the USSR Academy of Sciences as a junior researcher, and in 1961 Ilyenkov received the position of senior researcher.
+In the first half of the 1960s, Ilyenkov participated in the creation of the Philosophical Encyclopedia as an author; in the process of working on the second volume, he became the editor of the section "dialectical materialism".

+From 1975 until the end of his life, Ilyenkov led a scientific seminar at the Faculty of Psychology of Moscow State University at the invitation of Dean Aleksei Leontiev.

+Suffering from depression and alcoholism, Ilyenkov committed suicide on March 21, 1979.
+He was buried besides his father at the Novodevichy Cemetery.

+Philosophy

 Evald Ilyenkov did original work on the materialist development of Hegel's dialectics, notable for his account of concrete universals.
 His works include Dialectical Logic (Russian, 1974; English trans.
 1977), Leninist Dialectics and the Metaphysics of Positivism (Russian, 1980 (posthum.); English trans.
 1982) and The Dialectics of the Abstract and Concrete in Marx's Capital (Russian, 1960; English trans.
 1982).
-Ilyenkov committed suicide in 1979.

 David Bakhurst wrote in his article; "Meaning, Normativity and the Life of Mind":

 An abridged version of his article, "Marx and the Western World," was published in English in a book of the same name in 1967, but this work is little known.

-On the other hand, Ilyenkov's work (especially his masterpiece, the study on Dialectics of the Abstract and the Concrete in Marx's Capital from 1960, and the collection of essays entitled Dialectical Logic from 1974) deeply influenced the reception of Marx' economic writings from the 1960s onwards, in the Soviet Union and the GDR as well as in the West.
+On the other hand, Ilyenkov's work (especially his masterpiece, the study on Dialectics of the Abstract and the Concrete in Marx's Capital from 1960, and the collection of essays entitled Dialectical Logic from 1974) deeply influenced the reception of Marx' economic writings from the 1960s onwards, in the Soviet Union and the German Democratic Republic (GDR) as well as in the West.
 His influence can be witnessed in the international research effort concerned with the publication of Marx' economic manuscripts (in Marx/Engels: Gesamtausgabe, or MEGA, section II, 1976 ff.).
 His influence is also evident in the intense debates on economic reform that was going on in the Soviet Union in the 1970s (e.g., in the works of A. K. Pokrytan).

 Ilyenkov's works have been published in about 20 languages.
 His Dialectical Logic (1974) was published in English by Progress Publishers in Moscow in 1977.
 A German translation of his Dialectics of the Abstract and the Concrete in Marx’s Capital (1960), was published by the same publisher in 1979 (and simultaneously by Das europäische Buch, West Berlin); an English translation of the book was published by Progress Publishers in Moscow in 1982.
 Leninist Dialectics and the Metaphysics of Positivism (first published in Russian in 1980) was published by New Park Publications in 1982.